 - Do I overeat or need a hour hour cocktail to deal with work-related stress?

 Ok, so: thanks to an unpleasant alcohol intolerance, happy hour cocktails are out of the question.
 Other than that, though, I checked every single box in Dr. Orloff’s self-assesment.
 I guess I am an empath!
 This revelatory experience made me realize that I sorely needed to find a way to carry peace and quiet with me everywhere I went.
+Fortunately, there are products like CBD Oil UK to help with that.

 Nowadays many companies are working hard at harnessing empathy during turbulent times, as Dev Patnaik, author of “Wired to Care: How Companies Prosper When They Create Widespread Empathy” explains.
 Humans have an intrinsic and sophisticated way of stepping into someone else’s shoes, but he maintains “the problem with business today isn’t a lack of innovation; it’s a lack of empathy.”